Skip to content

 The Buying Committee — How to Reach Every Decision Maker

 In B2B, you are not selling to one person.
-You are selling to a buying committee, which consists of:
+You are selling to a buying committee — a distinction we explain to clients constantly, because sales teams want one universal argument, and instead they have to convince five different people with five different priorities.
+The committee consists of:

 RoleWhat They Look ForContent Type